The page has been translated by Gen AI.

 To delete a cron job, follow these steps.

-6. If the Notification Confirmation Window appears, click the Confirm button.
+6. When the notification confirmation window appears, click the Confirm button.

-On the cron job list page, after selecting the item you want to delete, clicking Delete will delete the selected cron job.
+On the cron job list page, after selecting the items you want to delete, click Delete to delete the selected cron jobs.